epchao/millionaire-tracker/README.md

 ### Usage

-Visit millionairetracker@domain.com (NOT DEPLOYED YET) to see the final site.
+Visit https://millionaire-tracker-image-262623198314.us-central1.run.app/ to see the final site.

 There are only two active pages which is: / and /analysis.
 * / - data charts